Yes! Happy Skin by Lisa Curry is proudly Australian made!

 Are these products safe to use during pregnancy and breastfeeding?

 Yes, all four products are safe for use during pregnancy and breastfeeding.
+For extra caution, you can do a patch test before use and confirm with your health practitioner that the products are suitable for you.

 Why are these products great for all skin types?